andrewcooke/pytyp/pytyp.rst

 small changes to the base language as a consequence.

 The result is a natural, expressive DSL [#]_, embedded in Python.
-Its semantics extend the ABC approach with registration of instances and recursion over values and types.
+Its semantics extend the ABC approach with registration of instances and nested iteration over values and types.
 The latter allows piecewise verification of values that cannot be registered.

-.. [#] Domain Specific Language.

 The approach tries to be "pythonic": processing occurs at runtime, is optional, and builds on existing concepts.
 As with ABCs, correct use is not enforced by a static type system; no attempt is made to resolve conflicting specifications.

+At the less pythonic extreme, the library also supports method overloading with dynamic dispatch and type–checking of functions via decorators.

+.. [#] Domain Specific Language.

 .. contents::
    :depth: 2

 Introduction
 ------------

-TODO - Seq is really Iterable!

 This paper started as an attempt to answer questions raised by a JSON library using function annotations.
 It took on a life of its own.
 When it settled,